 DfE Group capital grants relate to funding received from these sources to purchase fixed assets.
-The transfer is the expenditure from the Free School Opening grant used to fund the cost of new equipment.
-The closing balance relates to the net book value of the assets concerned plus unspent funds of £1,166,335.
+The closing balance relates to the net book value of the assets concerned plus unspent funds of £977,371.

-Other government grants relate to Big Lottery Grant's and Local Authority money received for fixtures and fittings, IT equipment and an outdoor gym and the set up of new DSP units.
+Other government grants relate to Big Lottery Grants and Local Authority money received for fixtures and fittings, IT equipment and an outdoor gym and the set up of new DSP units.
 The transfer relates to the movement of expenditure.
-The closing balance relates to the net book value of the assets concerned plus unspent Local Authority DSP unit capital funding of £732.
+The closing balance relates to the net book value of the assets concerned.

 The capital refresh money is an amount which has been reserved for ICT capital expenditure which stems from when Rushey Mead School was under Local Authority control.
-The closing balance relates to the net book value of the assets plus unspent funds of £8,017.
-The closing balance can only be used towards capital expenditure in Rushey Mead Academy, rather than in other Trust academies within The Mead Educational Trust.
+The closing balance relates to the net book value of the assets.